techidaily/site-games-able/source/_posts/breaking-down-the-cost-of-switch-online-service.md

  This gameplay is similar to the 2015 game Animal Crossing: Happy Home Designer on 3DS.
 With the Expansion Pack, you have full access, but it's also available to purchase separately for a one-time $24.99 cost.

  If you cancel your subscription down the road, you'll retain some items earned for your own home from the DLC, but will lose access to the archipelago where the main vacation home designing takes place.
-Check out our[tips for New Horizons](http://www.makeuseof.com/tag/animal-crossing-new-horizons-tips-tricks/) to get the most from the game.
+Check out our [tips for New Horizons](http://www.makeuseof.com/tag/animal-crossing-new-horizons-tips-tricks/) to get the most from the game.

 ### Splatoon 2: Octo Expansion